jalapic/learnR/README.md

 Which dataset/visualization should I choose to makeover?

 -  The best resource for this makover challenge is the community website - "#MakeoverMonday - A weekly social data project".
 If you go here: http://www.makeovermonday.co.uk/data/ you will find scores of raw datasets and links to articles that have included visualizations based on the dataset.
 Please choose one that interests you and start creating new visualizations !
 It may be that just one visualization is sufficient, or you may wish to make several based on the dataset of your choice.
+(Note: many of these challenges were taken up by Tableau users who typically make more complex 'dashboard' style visualizations.
+Don't be discouraged by this.
+We are interested largely in creating simple, elegant charts similar to those we'd use for research output).

 - Alternatively, you may wish to find your own data.
 You could retrieve this from anywhere e.g. newspapers, fivethirtyeight's data - https://github.com/fivethirtyeight/data , or published research in open-access journal articles.